spectrum-finance/docs/docs/3-user-guides/how-to-create-liquidity-pool.md

 ![Liquidity Pool](/img/user-guides/create-liquidity-pool/4.png)

 8. A first Nautilus dapp connector window will now popup and the user will need the sign the first transaction.
 Once this is confirmed, a second window will popup and this will also need to be signed.
-After this, the pool is created, and LP tokens will be sent to the users wallet and the pool will be visible on Spectrum.DEX once the transactions have confirmed!
+After this, the pool is created, and LP tokens will be sent to the users wallet and the pool will be visible on Spectrum Finance once the transactions have confirmed!

 ![Liquidity Pool](/img/user-guides/create-liquidity-pool/5.png)

 ![Liquidity Pool](/img/user-guides/create-liquidity-pool/6.png)